-4.5 Design Summary Document
+4.4 Design Summary Document

-The Design Summary Document (DSD) will be generated by the PM as soon as possible after the following-listed conditions have been met:
+The Design Summary Document (DSD) will be generated by the PM as soon as possible after the followinglisted conditions have been met:

 - 1. The Field Check has been completed. - 2.
-The project is listed on the current STIP or TIP as applicable. - 3.
+The project is listed on the current STIP or TIP, as applicable. - 3.
 The Status of Projects Environmental Concerns: Final memo has been issued. - 4.
-All special conditions or permits required as stated by the Kansas State agency review letters, and Final Memo have been met or obtained. - 5.
 Any other requirements needed for 4(f) or 6(f) considerations are met (if applicable).

-If the project funding includes any federal funds, the DSD will be generated and routed to FHWA for concurrence unless it is labeled as a Type II-A project.
-Once concurrence is obtained, this document will be archived on the BLP server and emailed to the LPA and Consultant.
-If the project includes only state funding, it is immediately archived on the BLP server and emailed to the LPA and Consultant.
+If the project includes any federal funds, the DSD will be generated and routed to FHWA for concurrence unless it is classified as a IIA project.
+Once concurrence is obtained, this document will be archived and emailed to the LPA and Consultant.
+If the project includes only state funding, it is immediately archived and emailed to the LPA and Consultant.
 As stated in the DSD, upon receipt of this document, ROW acquisition and final design may begin for the project.
+If federal funds are being used to acquire any right of way, acquisition may not commence until the NEPA process has been completed.
+If federal funds are not being used to acquire any right of way, it is encouraged and may be prudent to begin the actual right of way acquisition after the NEPA process (Final Environmental Memo) has been completed.